 Health is wealth.
 Financial stress impacts our health and can lead to exhaustion, depression, and anxiety.
 No amount of money will make you feel healthy if you’re physically and mentally ill.
 Do not deprioritize your health and wellbeing when you’re working on financial goals.
 You want to be able to fully enjoy the future you create.

 Make sure to eat properly, get plenty of rest, exercise, and allow for downtime and play.
 Set annual and quarterly health screenings and budget accordingly for them.
 Are you feeling stressed about your finances?
 Learn coping techniques to help you manage your stress level.

 3. Recognize what’s important in life

 Money is a tool.
 It can be used to help you achieve some really amazing things.
 But money isn’t the goal in life.
 The goal is to live your dream lifestyle however you envision that life.
 We often confuse what’s important in our lives by comparing ourselves to what others deem important.
 It’s the dreaded keeping up with the Joneses.
 It’s not simple either because money is emotional, not just numbers.
 Learn more about the Psychology of Spending and how it’s impacting your wellbeing.

 As a goal, stop letting others influence your thinking and spending habits and stop getting into debt to impress people who don’t matter.
-Achieving financial independence is best experienced when you can spend your time on what matters to you–family, friends or projects.
+Achieving financial independence is best experienced when you can spend your time on what matters to you–family, friends, or projects.

 4. Grow your network

 There’s a saying that your network is your net worth.
 Take time to grow your network.
 This will expand your support system, expose you to new thinking and ways of doing things, and will open new opportunities.
 Allocate time to develop your network of people who challenge you to become better.